 Remember to apply for family reunification within 3 months of being granted status in Germany.
 There can be serious consequences if you do not meet this deadline (? see details below ?).
 Further, it is important to seek individual counselling and assistance in the family reunification procedure (? see contact details below ?).

-The protection of the family unity is an important human right.
-If you were separated from your family before or during your flight, they may join you in Germany under specific conditions.
+The protection of family unity is an important human right.
+If you were separated from your family before or during your flight, you may apply for them to join you in Germany, under specific conditions.
 Whether your family can join you ultimately depends on the type of legal status you are granted and the nature of your relationship.

 Who can help you in the family reunification process?

 In Germany, you can seek assistance and individual counselling free of charge from the following advice centres:

 - The Asylum Information Network is a network of welfare organisations and NGOs and a partner to UNHCR in Germany and provides inter alia relevant information and addresses on the following topics: